 2. Muted Light Green

-Another color perfect for creating a relaxing space, such as a spa, salon, or massage room, is muted or light green.
+Another color perfect for relaxing spaces such as a spa, salon, and massage room, is muted light green.

 Some of the best shades of lighter green you can consider are aquamarine, asparagus, jade green, mint, light olive, celadon, emerald, sage, seafoam, pistachio, and others.